djay/covidthailand/README.md

 - 2021-04-05 - add tweets with province/type break down to get more up to date stats

 ## TODO (looking for contributors!)
+- show severe and ventilator in more detail (either seperate graph or subplot?)
 - trending province vaccinations
 - estimate median age of death from population.
   - could help show if cases or deaths are underreported or if elderly are more protected in thailand